The route MyWay produced doesn't look correct?

 Allow U-turns

 The app can build more efficient routes if you turn on Allow U-turns settings in the app settings (it's turned off by default).
-The downside of this is going to be more u-turns, which in most cases are less efficient from the time perspective and less safe if you drive a longer vehicle.
+The downside of this is going to be more u-turns, which in most cases are less efficient from the time perspective and less safe if you drive a bigger vehicle.
 Below, you can see an example of how this setting affects route optimization.
 On the left option, the app will suggest making a u-turn and on the right one to go through a roundabout.

 Road Side